rsherm19/spaceman-baseball/README.md

 *Spaceman Baseball* is a browser game that utilizes the rules of the game "Spaceman" but with a baseball theme.
 Rather than drawing a different body part of a man upon each wrong answer, the game counts your strikes, similar to baseball.
 Then, when you answer a correct answer, your strikes reset, and the letter is added to the correct letter display.
 Each wrong letter is added to the wrong letter display, also.

-I chose "Spaceman"  because it was not too difficult, still it allowed a lot of freedom to be creative and experiment.
+I chose "Spaceman"  because it was not too difficult.
+Still, it allowed a lot of freedom to be creative and experiment.
 I also like baseball, so I figued it would be cool to incorporate a baseball theme.

 # Getting Started
 [<u>Click here to play!</u>](https://rsherm19.github.io/spaceman-baseball/)